philmain28/philsol/README.md

 ## Installation
 - Clone or download, and install with `sudo python setup.py install`
-- If you are new to python, the important bit is the function in core.py which can be run on its own if you prefer.
+- If you are new to python, the important bit is the function in core.py which can be run by itself.

 ## Examples
 - Commented example projects can be found in the *examples* directory.